AI, Data & Execution Leadership

 Technical Highlights

-Managed 9 discrete agent states with automated retry logic and context persistence across the full pipeline lifecycle.
+9 discrete agent states with automated retry logic and context persistence across the full run.
+When Qwen2.5 times out (and at this volume, it occasionally does), the orchestrator handles it gracefully instead of silently dropping the run.

 9-Stage Pipeline Architecture